sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

 :Message: File "%(path)s" was successfully rotated without keeping any copy of the previous content.
-:Groups: process, file-operation, success, operational
+:Groups: operational, process, success, file-operation
 :From version: 3.12.0
 :To version: None
 :Description: None